RussTracy/Weather-Vane/README.md

 # Weather-Vane
 This site was designed to enhance my skills using Server-Side APIs.
-The app will pull down the weather forcast for a desired city and will store a list of previous searches for quick access.
+The app will pull down the weather forecast for a desired city and will store a list of previous searches for quick access.

 ## Built With
 * HTML